samjyi95/portfolio-sjy/readme.md

 * You have a cloned copy of the repo on your computer, and a way of tracking commit history on your portfolio.

 > Now, whenever you have time, you can make small changes and check them in, which will automatically update your site!

-### Checkpoint 2: Wireframes

-Following your lesson on Agile Methodolgy, you should have a good idea what a wireframe is and what it entails.
-Make a wireframe for your portfolio site.
-Take some time to think about special features you might want (e.g., a carousel or modal dialog for displaying projects), and how a user will navigate your site.
-Will you have smooth scrolling?
-Will your site be on separate pages?
-These are some choices to make now.
-You will have a better idea how to implement these features by the end of the course than you do now, so don't worry if you don't know exactly how to do something yet.

-> Protip: This is a great time to brainstorm about color pallettes.
-There are many tools you can use online to generate color pallettes, such as [Canva](https://www.canva.com/color-palette/), [ColorMind](http://colormind.io/), or [ColorSpace](https://mycolor.space/).
-They each work differently so check them all out and bookmark your favorite!

-> Protip: Make sure you think about how your site will appear on a phone or tablet as well as a desktop!
-Making a separate wireframe for a phone-sized screen is a great idea.

 ### Checkpoint 3: 25% done